michael-silva/yo-image/README.md

 # \<yo-image\>

-A image input with upalod and crop
+A image input with uplaod and crop

 ## Install the Polymer-CLI